Explore These Topics With the Edwardsville Community Housing Alliance:

 See: https://housingnarrative.org/ **

-The publication Piecing It Together [see Google Drive] from the Enterprise Foundation has great stuff on how to frame the affordable housing message to appeal to shared values that uses the research from the above organizations.
-Another publication of theirs, You Don’t Have to Live Here [Google Drive] shows how affordable housing advocacy can go wrong.
+The publication Piecing It Together [see Google Drive link below] from the Enterprise Foundation has great stuff on how to frame the affordable housing message to appeal to shared values that uses the research from the above organizations.
+Another publication of theirs, You Don’t Have to Live Here [Google Drive link below] shows how affordable housing advocacy can go wrong.
 The Race Forward Narrative Pyramid and the Race/Class Narrative Handout also show the importance of bringing racial justice to light in a particular way.
 The Piecing It Together document has good examples of messages to use in an advocacy campaign.

 You can access these documents from a Google Drive here: